Allerton Medical Centre

 • In person at reception (you will be asked to put your request in writing).

-You can also have your prescription sent electronically to a pharmacy of your choice.
-Please speak to your pharmacist or to team member at reception to arrange this.
-This can save you a lot of time as it means you can collect your items from your pharmacy without having to get your prescription from the surgery first.
+You will usually have your prescription sent electronically to the pharmacy of your choice.
+Please speak to your pharmacist or to team member at reception if you have not nominated a pharmacy.

 Repeat prescriptions take two working days to process.